Skip to main content

 • Explore a field that interests you

-• Gain foundational knowledge for a new career
+• Gain foundational knowledge

 If you didn’t do quite as well in high school as you could have, an associate degree program is also a great college starting point.
-Courses within a two-year program can fill gaps in your education and give you a chance to raise your GPA before applying to a competitive bachelor’s program.
+Courses within a two-year program can fill gaps in your education and give you a chance to raise your GPA before applying to a bachelor’s program.

 If you’re in this group, you may best benefit from an: